Legal Advice for Compensation Insurance Claims & TPD Payouts

 The primary goal of compensatory damages in personal injury settlements is to put the injured party back in their position if they had not suffered an injury.
 When calculating the monetary value of a successful claim payout, several “heads of damages” are considered, making up the total value of personal injury settlements.
 Factors include:

-• The value of lost wages because of time away from work.
+• Lost wages due to time away from work.

 • Your travel-related medical expenses